wyattscarpenter/gyatt/readme.md

 I might look into using jj instead some time.

 The concept of making a small core of git commands appeals to me.
 Sort of like jj (might build it as jj aliases), but in a way that I think makes sense.
 Applying deltas to things might use the verb "delt".
 There might be an explicit "reparent" command.
 Instead of conflating commits and the deltas of those commits with their parents, as git so often does.
 Branch is fine, though. master is master.
 Rebase would be, like, what, just delt with multiple commits?
-Squash would be a proper action and not just something we pretend is a flag to merge.
+(I personally just think of rebase as applying a string of diffs, at this point, but it's famously hard for newbies to figure out what "rebase" means.)
+Squash would be a proper action and not just something we pretend is a flag to merge (it doesn't make a merge commit!).
 We may need a theory of patches here, idk.

 If I were solving this problem, I'd also like to solve, along the way, for good, the problem of how semver and commits do not progress in lockstep; instead, every commit should increment the patch version.
 Or at least its metadata should say x.y.z-dev for the patch version it's working towards (although that might be skipped if instead you increment minor or major).
 Or, perhaps a different method altogether would be called for.